wadie998/developer-api/README.md

 Welcome to the Flouci Developer Api  project!
 This documentation provides an overview of the Flouci developer api project, explaining its purpose, architecture, and functionalities.

-## Purpose
-The primary reason for implementing

 ## Flow
-A

 ## Configuration
 To ensure consistency in configuration enable/disable settings, refer to the ENV file.